 Del Toro has never let his disabilities limit him.
 In 2014 he participated in the inaugural Invictus Games — a competition for wounded servicemen and women created by Prince Harry.
 Although he lost his fingers and some vital muscles in the explosion, he was able to lift 215 pounds in the power lifting event.
 During the second Invictus Games in 2016, Del Toro was honored by President George W. Bush in the opening ceremony.
 That year he took home a gold medal in shot put.

 Through his actions, Del Toro seeks to eliminate the stigma associated with disabilities, and prove that with perseverance no obstacles are insurmountable.
 Today, Del Toro continues to serve in the military as a member of the US Air Force “Wings of Blue” Parachute Team.
-He’s also a member of the World Class Athlete program and is training for the 2017 Warrior Games in Chicago.
+He’s also a member of the World Class Athlete program.

 To book Israel Del Toro or for more information contact Executive Speakers Bureau at 901-754-9404